 Why real nature tours?

-A: Our tours are focused on nature and wildlife in the natural habitat, we try to stay away from activities that involve safety issues and are meant for fun rather than Nature, the activities for fun are zip-lines and canopy- walks, also activities that have sirous ethical practices like Monkey island, which is a place where two monkeys are overfed by dozen of tourist a day, also some places that call themselves “rescued center ” and are just places for profit with a nice speech, there are also “native families” that we don’t visit because is fake, and this kind of stuff you find everywhere in the amazon and in all continents, some better than others, we also understand that this activities are offered a lot , specially in tours you can buy locally, we are a tour operator for those ones who want a real amazon experience boosted by locations where you can see the most and the best wildlife, upgraded by, why not, comfortable transportation and superior lodging
+A: Our tours are focused on nature, and wildlife in the natural habitat, we try to stay away from activities that involve safety issues and are meant for fun rather than Nature, the activities for fun are zip-lines and canopy- walks, also activities that have serious ethical practices like Monkey island, which is a place where two monkeys are overfed by dozen of tourist a day, there are also “native families” that we don’t visit because is fake, we also understand that this activities are offered a lot , specially in tours you can buy locally, we are a tour operator for people who want a real amazon experience boosted by locations where you can see the most and the best wildlife, upgraded by comfortable transportation and superior lodging

 When is the best time to travel to the amazon?